glyh/on_pal/language/syntax.md

 Pal's surface syntax is strongly influenced by Ruby, however given the fact it's a functional language.
 It actually looks more similar to [Elixir](https://elixir-lang.org/).

+## Note on syntax
+- I don't quite like the necessity that we have to use let for every binding.
+I don't know if Honu allows this.
+I need more investigation.

 ## List of readable languages

 Here's a list of language I found pretty readable to human: